joaowillamy/react-storybook-jest-lerna/README.md

-# Monorepo with Lerna & Yarn Workspaces
+# Monorepo with Lerna to Desing System

 > A Monorepo with multiple packages and a shared build, test, and release process.